aaniksahaa/STELAR-X/README.md

    - Make sure you have a compatible NVIDIA GPU
    - Verify that CUDA Toolkit is properly installed
    - Check that the GPU has enough memory for your dataset

-2. If you get a "JNA error" message:
-   - Make sure the CUDA library is in the system library path
-   - Try running with `-Djava.library.path=cuda` to specify the library location

-3. If the program is slow:
-   - Try different computation modes to find the best for your system
-   - For large datasets, ensure you have enough system memory
-   - Consider using a more powerful GPU for better performance

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.